Travis Perkins: Director/PDMR Shareholding | MarketScreener

 |

-Exercise and sale of options under the Travis Perkins PSP Listing Rule Buyout and subsequent transfer of residual shares to PCA Fiona Williams(spouse)
+Exercise and sale of options under the Travis Perkins 2016 Part B Deferred Share Bonus Planand 2016 Performance Share Planand subsequent retention of residual shares.

 |